rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 <span class="caption">Listing 11-5: Using the `Rectangle` struct and its
 `can_hold` method from Chapter 5</span>

-The `can_hold` method returns a boolean, which means it’s a perfect use case for the `assert!` macro.
+The `can_hold` method returns a Boolean, which means it’s a perfect use case for the `assert!` macro.
 In Listing 11-6, we write a test that exercises the `can_hold` method by creating a `Rectangle` instance that has a length of 8 and a width of 7, and asserting that it can hold another `Rectangle` instance that